The Station1 Model

 Station1 is integrating frontier technological education with societal perspective and impact, using inquiry as the scaffold for this integration.
 From the selection of projects to the way we approach and integrate technological and humanistic concepts within the inquiry process itself, students are provided with a holistic framework for lifelong learning.
 The Station1 Model aspires to be transdisciplinary and draws upon history, social studies of science and technology, equity, social innovation, and leadership development connected to emerging fields of science and technology.

-Self-directed learning, broader societal context, inclusion and equity, rigorous technological projects in emerging fields, and embedded 21st century skills are core integrated components of the Station1 Model and, hence, one of the most promising avenues to prepare students for lifelong learning and evolving careers in science and technology.
+Self-directed learning, broader societal context, inclusion and equity, rigorous technological projects in emerging fields, and embedded 21st century learning are core integrated components of the Station1 Model and, hence, one of the most promising avenues to prepare students for lifelong learning and dynamically changing STEM fields.